tassyk/security/Security-Tools.md

 - [HTTPCS Cyber Vigilance](https://www.httpcs.com/en/data-leakage-detection-darkweb-crawl-tool) :  watches continuously the web, deep web and dark web to collect information (documents, data leakage, sensitive information, security flaws…) which relates to your company and alerts your teams in real time.
 - [Avast Hack Check](https://www.avast.com/hackcheck) : can help you to check if your email address has been found in leaks
 - [F-Secure Identity Theft Checker](https://www.f-secure.com/en/home/free-tools/identity-theft-checker) : can help you to check if your email address has been found in leaks

+### Anonymity and privacy
+- [TOR Browser](https://www.torproject.org/download/) : Browser which keeps your anonymity and privacy in the internet.
+- [TAILS](https://tails.boum.org/index.fr.html) : OS for anonymity and privacy using TOR for any activity.
+- [ZSVPN](https://zsvpn.com/) : VPN connecting safely in the Internet.
+- [PrivacyTools](https://www.privacytools.io/) : PrivacyTools provides services, tools and knowledge to protect your privacy against global mass surveillance

 ## Liens
 - [Top 125 Security Tools | sectools.org](https://sectools.org/)